Query Details

 Explanation

-This KQL query is designed to identify potential phishing campaigns that use Microsoft Forms.
-Here's a simple summary of what the query does:
+This KQL query is designed to identify potential phishing attempts using Microsoft Forms.
+Here's a simplified breakdown:

 Details